|

 encourage all friends and family to send us pictures and memories of our

 son, friend and brother, Kareem Elseify.
+I would like to

 submit the following for Kareem's tribute site.
 Kareem sent me these